nsidc/granule-metgen/README.md

 If running `metgenc process` fails, check for an error message in the metgenc.log to begin troubleshooting.

 #### Examples running process
-The following is an example of using the dry run option (-d) to generate UMM-G and write cnm as files (-wc) for three granules (-n 3):
+The following is an example of using the dry run option (-d) to generate UMM-G and write CNM as files (-wc) for three granules (-n 3):

     $ metgenc process -c ./init/test.ini -d -n 3 -wc